 The amount you can borrow will depend upon a number of different factors such as:

 - The equity you have in your existing property.
-Use our Deposit equity calculator 1 to find out your equity.

 Things you should know